antzm/data-science/statistics-intro.md

 ## Descriptive statistics

-Descriptive statistics uses the available data to draw conclusions about what happend in the past.
-It analyzes the available data and presnts the results in a consice way that can be easily understood and intrpreted.
+Descriptive statistics uses the available data to draw conclusions about what happened in the past.
+It analyzes the available data and presents the results in a concise way that can be easily understood and interpreted.
 These results though, refer exclusively to the data that was analyzed, while the conclusions from that data, have no broader or more generalized application.

 > Descriptive statistics is used by the Data Analysts.